inthewaves/kotlin-signald/README.md

 document (https://signald.org/articles/protocol-documentation/).

 The following platforms are supported: JVM, Linux x64, and JavaScript.
-(Since signald currently works by communicating with UNIX sockets, JVM and JavaScript are effectively also limited to Linux.)
+(Since signald currently works by communicating with UNIX sockets, JVM and JavaScript are effectively limited to UNIX environments supported by signald.)

 ## Using in your projects